Community Outreach Events

 About the Event

-Pam Connelly, Vice Chancellor for Diversity and Inclusion at the University of Pittsburgh, will serve as keynote speaker discussing strategies and tactics that create a stronger culture of inclusion.
+Pam Connelly, Vice Chancellor for Diversity and Inclusion at the University of Pittsburgh, served as keynote speaker discussing strategies and tactics that create a stronger culture of inclusion.